cesc14/RippaExtCV/README.md

-# Extended Rippa's method for k-fold CV in RBF interpolation
+# The extended Rippa's method for k-fold CV in RBF interpolation

 **Author**: F. Marchetti, University of Padova, Department of Mathematics "Tullio Levi-Civita";